Wilmer Flores Player Props: Giants vs. Marlins

 Wilmer Flores At The Plate

-- Flores has reached base via a hit in eight games this season (of 12 played), and had multiple hits in three of those games.
+- Flores has picked up a hit in 69.2% of his 13 games this season, with multiple hits in 30.8% of them.

-- He has hit a home run in two of 12 games played this year, and in 4.5% of his plate appearances.
+- In 13 games played this season, he has hit a homer in two of them.

-- In four games this season (33.3%), Flores has picked up an RBI, including two games with multiple runs batted in.
+- Flores has driven in a run in four games this year (30.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.